They're Playing Our Song: Productions

 Porchlight Music Theatre presented They're Playing Our Song as a part of their "Porchlight Revisits" season where they stage forgotten musicals three times per year.
 This production was in Chicago, Illinois in March 2018.
 It was directed and choreographed by Christopher Carter and music directed by Andra Velis Simon.

+Hayes Theatre in Sydney, Australia presented They're Playing Our Song as part of their "Neglected Musical" series in 2024.
+Neglected Musicals is a theatre initiative dedicated to presenting musical theatre that has never (or rarely) been seen in Australia.
+The musicals are presented with scripts in hand, and with piano accompaniment after only a day’s rehearsal.

+A Spanish-language production directed by Antonio Banderas ran from June 6 to July 21, 2024 at the Teatro del Soho in Málaga, starring Miquel Fernández as Vernon Gersch and María Adamuz as Sonia Walsk.

 Synopsis

 Act I

 Top pop music composer Vernon Gersch, hoping to find a new collaborator, meets offbeat Sonia Walsk, who has already had some success writing lyrics and is in awe of his accomplishments, at his luxury Manhattan apartment.
 She is surprised that his Oscar is so light, and Vernon quips, "They're chocolate inside."
 He is aloof and focused, while she is disorganized and distracted, but Vernon has already written music to one of Sonia's lyrics, and they decide to forge ahead.
 Sonia, frazzled by her break up with lover Leon, arrives a day late for their first work session.
 When they begin, she tells Vernon they should get to know each other on a personal level in order for their work to gel, and they decide to have dinner at "Le Club."

 Sonia, who has been trying to ease Leon's anguish, is late yet again, and the evening begins badly.
 She and Vernon argue, then dance in an effort to calm down.
 The two settle down to enjoy the evening, and they hear their own songs being played over the sound system.
 Another work session, in which the two really don't listen to each other, follows, but Vernon convinces Sonia to join him for a romantic weekend at a Long Island beach house.
 The trip to the island in Vernon's small sports car is fraught with engine trouble, calls to Leon, and arguments.
 They finally arrive at the house, but a phone call from Leon threatens the romantic mood.
 Determined to concentrate on Vernon, Sonia tells Leon that she can't help him and hangs up.